Chenchen-Huang/Chenchen-Huang.github.io/_teaching/2024-teaching-2.md

 date: 2024-03-16
 ---

-Teaching assistant for the *Causal inference from panel data of Lian Xiang Hui* program.
+Teaching assistant for the *Causal inference from panel data of Lian Xiang Hui* course.
 The course was taught by Professor Yiqing Xu of Stanford University.
 The work includes counseling for students, including answering questions and correcting homework; Assist in communication between students and teachers.